kedro-org/kedro/docs/source/data/how_to_create_a_custom_dataset.md

 Kedro datasets should work with the [SequentialRunner](/kedro.runner.SequentialRunner) and the [ParallelRunner](/kedro.runner.ParallelRunner), so they must be fully serialisable by the [Python multiprocessing package](https://docs.python.org/3/library/multiprocessing.html).
 This means that your datasets should not make use of lambda functions, nested functions, closures etc. If you are using custom decorators, you need to ensure that they are using [`functools.wraps()`](https://docs.python.org/3/library/functools.html#functools.wraps).

 There is one dataset that is an exception: [SparkDataSet](/kedro_datasets.spark.SparkDataSet).
 [Apache Spark](https://spark.apache.org/) uses its own parallelism and therefore doesn't work with [ParallelRunner](/kedro.runner.ParallelRunner).
-For parallelism within a Kedro project that leverages Spark, use [ThreadRunner](/kedro.runner.ThreadRunner) instead.
+For parallelism within a Kedro project that uses Spark, use [ThreadRunner](/kedro.runner.ThreadRunner) instead.

 To verify whether your dataset is serialisable by `multiprocessing`, use the console or an IPython session to try dumping it using `multiprocessing.reduction.ForkingPickler`: